White wine: Filtration and conditioning

 For sale to individuals or restaurants the wine is filtered if necessary, then conditioned.
 The filtration consists of passing the wine through a filter element for retaining fine particles suspended in the wine.
 It may be fine earth (Kieselguhr), cardboard sheets, membranes, or Cross-flow filtration.

 Packaging wine has historically varied.
 In one early method, wine merchants kept their stock in barrels or casks and the client would fill their pitcher or bottle.
-Glass bottles revolutionised the wine industry.
+Glass bottles revolutionized the wine industry.
 The absence of transfer and thus contact with the oxygen in the air has made a significant improvement to the quality of the product.
-Other containers have emerged: aluminium cans, Tetra Pak cartons, plastic bottles, and the bag-in-box.
+Other containers have emerged: aluminum cans, Tetra Pak cartons, plastic bottles, and the bag-in-box.
 Their quality is in their chemical inertness in relation to wine and their hermetic character against oxygen.

 The wine bottle has been given certain shapes dedicated to wine.
 The most emblematic is the bottle of sparkling wine: because of the pressure inside it is a fairly thick glass.
 Many countries have adopted this shape for bottles of white wine – a more streamlined form than red wine bottles.